Related provisions for PERG 7.6.9

 The FCA recognises that the matter cannot be without doubt.
 However, it is the FCA view that the context in which the expressions ‘invitation’ or ‘inducement’ are used clearly suggests that the purpose of section 21 is to regulate communications which have a promotional element.
 This is because they are used as restrictions on the making of financial promotions which are intended to have a similar effect to restrictions on advertising and unsolicited personal communications in

 The FCA considers that it is appropriate to apply an objective test to decide whether a communication is an invitation or an inducement.
-In the FCA's view, the essential elements of an invitation or an inducement under section 21 are that it must both have the purpose or intent of leading a person to engage in investment activity and be promotional in nature.
-So it must seek, on its face, to persuade or incite the recipient to engage in investment activity.
-The objective test
+In the FCA's view, the essential elements of an invitation or an inducement under section 21 are that it must both have the purpose or intent of leading a person to engage in investment activity or to engage in claims management activity,8 and be promotional in nature.
+So it must seek, on its face, to persuade or incite the recipient to engage

 Regulations 49 and 50 place restrictions on an AIFMmarketing an AIF.
 These regulations provide that the following types of AIFM may not market the following types of an AIF in the UK unless the conditions summarised below are met.(1) The conditions that need to be met vary depending on whether the AIF falls within regulation 57(1) or not.
 An AIF falls within this regulation if it is: (a) a feeder AIF that is a UK AIF or an EEA AIF, the master AIF of which is managed by a non-EEA